anhr/colorPicker/colorpicker.md

 Now you can use window.ColorPicker for select a color from picker.

-### ColorPicker.create( elSliderWrapper, options )

-Creates an instance of ColorPicker.

-elSliderWrapper: id of the ColorPicker element or ColorPicker element.

-options: See details in the `function create( elSliderWrapper, options )` in the [index.js](https://github.com/anhr/colorPicker/blob/master/index.js) file.

-#### Example of the simple ColorPicker
+Example of the simple ColorPicker
 ```
 ColorPicker.create( document.getElementById( "colorpicker" ) );
 ```
-#### Example of the event if user changed color..
+Add a slider, and an event when the user changed color.
 ```
 ColorPicker.create( "colorpicker", {

 	sliderIndicator: {

 		callback: function ( c ) {

-			console.log( 'callback: ' + c.percent + ' percent c.hex = ' + c.hex );
+			console.log( 'color: ' + c.percent + ' percent c.hex = ' + c.hex );

 		}

 	},

 } );